Funded by

 CultureCIVIC

-With a goal to reach beyond the major cultural hubs of Turkey, the programme targets individuals and institutions nationwide with 14 open calls in four different need-based grant categories, and expects to fund over 200 projects by March 2025.
+With a goal to reach beyond the major cultural hubs of Turkey, the programme targets individuals and institutions nationwide with 12 open calls in four grant categories, and expects to fund over 170 projects by 2029.

 CultureCIVIC supports projects and individuals that encourage cultural dialogue and public engagement, tolerance, freedom of speech, non-discrimination, social cohesion, individual freedoms and democratic processes.
 Prioritising the reach beyond the major urban centres to strengthen Turkey’s cultural infrastructure with a grassroots approach, the programme is open to all cultural civil society organisations, initiatives, artists and any individuals, institutions and enterprises with a non-profit mindset.

-The project is implemented on two axes that complement each other: Grants Programme and Capacity-Building Programme.
+CultureCIVIC is implemented on three axes that complement each other: Grants, Capacity-Building and Networking Programmes.

 GRANT PROGRAMMES

-Designed to reach individuals and initiatives with an impact on local communities and audiences, the Grassroots Projects Grants provides funding for CSOs, cultural producers and activists who are working in the field of arts and culture.
+Designed to reach individuals and initiatives with an impact on local communities and audiences, the Grassroots Projects Grants provide funding for CSOs, cultural producers and activists who want to produce projects in the field of arts and culture.

 Structural Support Grants aim to strengthen the operational capacity of organisations to function independently and to sustain their operations by providing structural support.
 These grants extend financial support to institutions, professionals and civil society organisations in the arts and culture sector to capacity-build in education, rent and infrastructure.
 One long-term goal of the programme is to provide access to a larger public for their engagement in arts and culture projects and events.